aDigitalPanda/chip8_rust/README.md

 ```

 ## Inspiration for implementing
-I wanted to learn Rust and after completing the [book](https://doc.rust-lang.org/book/title-page.html) I searched for a new project.
+I wanted to learn Rust and after completing the [book](https://doc.rust-lang.org/book/title-page.html), I searched for a new project.
 After some time I heard about Chip-8, highly praised to be an *easy* project to get used to an language.
 So here I am.
-I can only recommend to everyone who wants to 'learn' a new language to try implement a Chip-8 emulator.
+I can only recommend to everyone who wants to 'learn' a new language to try implement a Chip-8 emulator, it really helps getting used to the basics while letting room to *optimize* or using more *complex* programming techniques.

 ## References
 Here are some references i used to understand Chip-8 and other aspect of it.